digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 This resistance is for the second part of the ignition coil pack, which converts the high current from the battery into a high *voltage* signal for the spark plug leads.
 These resistances can be measured by doing the following:

-> all resistances should be 9-9.5KΩ, 9.2KΩ ideal
+> All resistances should be 9-9.5KΩ, 9.2KΩ ideal
 {: .block-note}

 1. check the resistance between the poles for cylinder 1 and 6